The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise

-where the stepsize $\alpha$ is a tunable parameter. \cref{fig:demo_rand_trajectories} illustrates how the error $\norm{x^t-x^\star}$ evolves under GD for different fixed choices of $\alpha$.
-Convergence of the error is characterized by an initial \emph{transient phase}, where the error decreases by a factor of $\rho \in (0,1)$ at each iteration (we call $\rho$ the \emph{convergence rate}), followed by a \emph{stationary phase} where the error has an approximately constant value of $\gamma > 0$.
 This two-phase behavior is typical of stochastic methods.\footnote{In the literature, stepsize is also known as \emph{learning rate}.
 The transient phase is also known as the \emph{search} or \emph{burn-in} phase.
-The stationary phase is also known as the \emph{convergence} or \emph{steady-state} phase.} The fundamental trade-off observed in \cref{fig:demo_rand_trajectories} is that $\rho$ can only be made small (faster initial convergence) at the expense of a larger $\gamma$ (larger steady-state error).
-We can interpret $\gamma$ as a form of \emph{sensitivity} to gradient noise; when $\gamma$ is smaller, the algorithm is less sensitive (more robust) to gradient noise.
+The stationary phase is also known as the \emph{convergence} or \emph{steady-state} phase.\looseness=-1} The fundamental trade-off is that faster initial convergence comes at the cost of larger steady-state~error.

-Gradient Descent is easy to interpret and tune: the choice of stepsize directly mediates the trade-off between convergence rate and sensitivity.
-Unfortunately, GD is generally slow to converge because it does not exploit the structure present in smooth strongly convex functions, for example.
-For such functions, alternative methods can provide \emph{accelerated} convergence rates.
-Two such methods are Polyak's Heavy Ball~\cite{polyak_book} and Nesterov's Fast Gradient~\cite{nesterov_book}, which use the iterations
+Gradient Descent is easy to interpret and tune: the stepsize directly mediates the trade-off between convergence rate and sensitivity.
+Unfortunately, GD is generally slow to converge, and alternative methods can provide faster convergence rates.
+Two such methods are Polyak's Heavy Ball~\cite{polyak_book} and Nesterov's Fast Gradient~\cite{nesterov_book}, which use the updates

-In the noise-free setting (exact gradient oracle) and under suitable regularity assumptions about the function $f$ such as smoothness and strong convexity, both HB and FG can be tuned in a way that achieves a faster worst-case performance than GD.
-When using a noisy gradient oracle, these accelerated methods exhibit a stationary phase similar to that of GD in \cref{fig:demo_rand_trajectories}.
-A trade-off between convergence rate and sensitivity to noise must also exit for HB and FG, but there are now two parameters to tune, so it is unclear how they should be modified to mediate this trade-off.
+When using a noisy gradient oracle, these methods exhibit a stationary phase similar to that of GD in \cref{fig:demo_rand_trajectories}.
+A trade-off between convergence rate and sensitivity to noise must also exist for HB and FG, but there are now two parameters to tune, so it is unclear how they should be modified to mediate this trade-off.

 The goal of the present work is to study the trade-off between rate and sensitivity for first-order algorithms, and to design algorithms that trade off these competing performance metrics.
 We consider two well-studied classes of functions $f:\R^d\to\R$ characterized by scalar parameters $m$ and $L$ that satisfy $0 < m \leq L < \infty$.